 The stratigraphy of Test Excavation 28 (TE 28) (Table 45 and Figure 118) consists of modern fill (Stratum I), a culturally enriched A horizon (Stratum II), historic fill (Stratum III), a culturally sterile A horizon (Stratum IV), and naturally deposited sediments (Strata V and VI).
 Stratum I (Ia-Ib) consists of imported fill material utilized for construction of the existing asphalt surface.
 Stratum II consists of a culturally enriched buried A horizon that developed atop imported historic land reclamation fill.
-Stratum III (IIIa-IIIb) consists of imported fill material associated with historic land reclamation.
-Stratum IV consists of a culturally sterile A horizon that developed atop naturally deposited Jaucas sand.
+Stratum III (IIIa-IIIb) consists of a culturally sterile A horizon that developed atop naturally deposited Jaucas sand.
 Stratum V consists of Jaucas sand (Stratum Va) and marine sandy clay (Vb) that developed atop the coral shelf (i.e., limestone bedrock).
-The Jaucas stratum 28 indicates the presence of an elevated sand dune amidst (Zone 1) the tidal flats (Zone 2) that defined the area prior to historic land reclamation.
+The Jaucas sand observed at TE 28 indicates the presence of an elevated sand dune amidst (Zone 1) the tidal flats (Zone 2) that defined the area prior to historic land reclamation.
 Excavation of TE 28 ceased at 1.4 m below the existing surface upon encountering the coral shelf (i.e., limestone bedrock).

-Of note is Stratum II, a buried A horizon containing early to mid-twentieth century artifacts atop deposited historic land reclamation fill sediments (Stratum III).
+Of note is Stratum II, a buried A horizon containing historic artifacts atop deposited historic land reclamation fill sediments (Stratum III).
 Sparse glass, ceramic, and metal fragments were observed (not collected) within the stratum.
 Charcoal flecking was also observed.
-Stratum II is considered a cultural layer based on the presence of post-Contact cultural material and a subsurface pit feature (see below), and has been designated as SIHP # -7578.
+Stratum II is considered a cultural layer based on the presence of cultural material and a subsurface pit feature (see below), and has been designated as SIHP # -7578.

 One pit feature (SIHP # -7578, Feature H) was observed to be associated with Stratum II (SIHP # -7578) within TE 28 (see Table 46 and Figure 118).
 SIHP # -7578, Feature H consists of a large bowl-shaped pit feature observed within the southwest sidewall of TE 28.
 The feature originates from Stratum II and intrudes into Stratum IIIa.
 It measures approximately 400 cm long and 80+ cm wide and extended from 25 to 75 cm below the existing surface.
 The entire feature was excavated out of the sidewall in an attempt to identify cultural content and to determine feature function.
 A 5-gallon sample was excavated and screened from the feature fill.
-Identified cultural materials included pig bones, charcoal, a glass milk bottle, and charred water-rounded basalt cobbles.
-All cultural material was collected except the basalt cobbles, which were noted and photographed (see Figure 118) (see Section 5 Results of Laboratory Analysis below).
-Based on its stratigraphic provenience and cultural content, SIHP # -7578, Feature H is interpreted as a post-Contact fire pit utilized for food preparation.
-The glass milk bottle may have been deposited when the pit was filled in.
+Identified cultural materials included pig bones, charcoal, charred water-rounded basalt cobbles, and a glass milk bottle (likely intrusive).
+All cultural material was collected except the basalt cobbles, which were noted and photographed (see Figure 118) (see Section 5 Results of Laboratory Analysis).
+Based on its size, shape, and cultural content, SIHP # -7578, Feature H is interpreted as a fire pit utilized for food preparation.